Arrival in Dakar of the mechanical units that will make up the Waste Water Treatment Plant of Cambérène

 At the same time, agreements have recently been established with various specialist suppliers to manufacture other equipment such as the sludge centrifuges either with centrifuge pumps or the use of thickening tables, all of the elevation equipment that needs to be installed within the buildings, such as hoists or gantry cranes, the rotating disk microfiltration equipment for tertiary treatment, the equipment that blows in air for the biogas treatment, and the units for preparation of the polyelectrolyte used in the process of dehydrating the treated sludges.
 The contracts have already been signed and manufacture of all units has begun, such that within a period of two to four months they will be ready for delivery.

-This action is encompassed within the turnkey project that Incatema Consulting is executing for the Islamic Development Bank with a budget of 32 million euros and which contemplates the design, construction, supply of equipment, functioning tests and commissioning for the remodelling and extension of the area’s former treatment plant along with construction of a new WWTP, as previously reported here
+This action is encompassed within the turnkey project that Incatema Consulting is executing for the Islamic Development Bank with a budget of 32 million euros and which contemplates the design, construction, supply of equipment, functioning tests and commissioning for the remodelling and extension of the area’s treatment plant, as previously reported here